NY's Finest

-NY's Finest is the third studio album by hip hop producer and emcee Pete Rock.
+NY's Finest is the fourth studio album by hip hop producer and emcee Pete Rock.
 The album was Rock's first studio album since 2004's Soul Survivor II, and was released on February 26, 2008 through the Nature Sounds record label.
 The album's cover art was created by Fuse Green and inspired by the cover of James Brown's Hell.
 The instrumental version of the album was released on May 13, 2008 and includes two additional songs not available on the ordinary release; "It's So G" (which appeared with lyrics by Roc Marciano on the deluxe edition) and "When I Need It" (which later was released with lyrics by Pete Rock on the NBA Live 10 soundtrack).

 Collaborations

 NY's Finest, as the name suggests, features many of New York City's most respected and successful rap artists.
 As with previous Pete Rock albums, the album features an array of guest artists, and prior to its completion, Rock expressed interest in collaborating with rappers such as Papoose, Redman, D-Block, Jim Jones, Raekwon & Masta Killa.
 The album also sees Rock rapping on 7 songs.
 In December 2007, an EPK was released featuring Rock and other musicians talking about the album and in the studio.
 The album was to also feature Detroit hip hop act Slum Village, in a song called "Gangsta Boogie", but was taken off the album, probably to keep with theme of the title (however, the North Carolina group Little Brother appears on the song "Bring Y'all Back").